kostasKar/logoMor/README.md

 - The web interface provides tools for editing, running and debugging Logo code
 - The output 3D drawing is visualized on a canvas and can be manipulated with the mouse
-- The whole Logo program is interpreted and produces a drawing for each frame.
+- The whole Logo program is interpreted and produces a drawing for each display frame.
 - Optionally, the interpreter can be run in a single-frame mode to produce a still image
 - For each global variable of the program, a 'variable manipulator' is automatically generated.
 The user can enable it and use a slider to manipulate the variables initial value while seeing its effect on the drawing in real time
 - Using timing commands and static variables, the programmer can also create any kind of animation